 A High School Guidance Counselor Has Answers

-Among college counselors, there is a famous saying: “College is a match to be made, not a prize to be won.”
+McCue: Among college counselors, there is a famous saying: “College is a match to be made, not a prize to be won.”
 This is not about a bumper sticker or whether your family and friends will recognize the name of the school.
 It’s about finding a school that’s a good match for your teenager.
-A place where she can thrive and reach her goals.
+A place where they can thrive and reach their goals.

-Middle school is a fine time to talk about college if your child is ready.
-If your middle schooler exits the kitchen, then he’s not ready.
-But if your middle schooler has been looking at colleges since the fourth grade, he may be more amenable.
+McCue: Middle school is a fine time to talk about college if your child is ready.
+If your middle schooler exits the kitchen, then they’re not ready.
+But if your middle schooler has been looking at colleges since the fourth grade, they may be more amenable.
 You might start with this message: We expect you to go to college, and we will support you in applying and attending.

 McCue: Help your adolescent be a good reader.
 I can’t emphasize this enough.
 Students who do well on the SAT are good readers.
 It’s a vocabulary rich test, and you cannot become a good reader overnight.
 Read widely, and read for pleasure every night.
 Foster a love of learning.
 Let them be exposed to everything that makes us human, including the arts.
 And—this is a tough one—play an active, but not domineering role, in your child’s education.
 If you step in to solve every problem your child encounters, the implicit message is, “I don’t think you can handle this yourself.”
 Of course, sometimes a problem is too big, and you have to step in.
 But it’s key to find the balance.

 Q: The start of high school feels stressful, suddenly college is looming.

 McCue: Yes, and it’s really important not to make high school all about strategizing for college.
 You’ll hear some parents say, “Well, you should do debate because I read an article in the New York Times that said colleges love debate or whatever.”
 That’s not a reason to have your teenager join an activity.
 When I was in admissions, we loved the applicants who did what they loved.
 Trust me, it’s palpable in a student’s application.